raveup/raveup.github.io/_posts/2016-09-07-the-bleach-boys.md

 > 400 COPIES, FIRST 100 COPIES WILL BE IN <span class="green">GREEN</span> SLIME COLORED VINYL...

-GRAB THIS JEWEL SOOOOON OR DIE!!
+GRAB THIS GEM SOOOOON OR DIE!!